Another Book of Nothing Chapters 20 - 24:

 We can work it out

-If being of perceptible form, that is, anything we can perceive, know, think of or imagine, however fine, defines creation, it follows that either it exists eternally, or that it is ‘created’ out of formlessness - that existence, as we know it, is created out of non-existence.
+If being of perceptible form, that is, anything we can perceive via our senses, know, think of or imagine, however fine, defines creation and the material but relative and transitory reality upon which we base our sense of self, it follows that either it exists eternally in one form or another, or that it originates out of formlessness - that existence, as we know it, somehow emanates from non-existence.
 For something to be created from nothing defies logic.
-It belongs to the realm of magic - some kind of illusion that something exists when in fact it does not - and yet, creation being defined as the sum total of everything created, what else can the creator be, assuming there is one, except ‘uncreated’?
-Now, can we say that the uncreated ‘exists’ in some way or not?
-We may be able to conceive of something and nothing existing simultaneously, but what of one without the other?
+It belongs to the realm of magic - some kind of illusion that something exists when in fact it does not - and yet, creation being defined as the sum total of absolutely everything we can possibly be aware of, what else can the creator be, assuming there is one, except ‘uncreated’?
+Now, can we say that such anunborn emptiness ‘exists’ in some way or not?
+We may be able to conceive of something and nothing existing together interdependently, but what of one without the other?

-Some say that both the formless reality and its display as this universe of infinite possibilities are eternal and are actually one and the same, inseparably identified with each other regardless of the infinity of forms the display may take, like milk and its whiteness or blueness in the sky - two, and yet inseparably one.
-Again, a sculpture carved out of rock is nothing but rock, even though now we see it as something else.
+In answer to this, it is said that the reality of both timeless emptiness and that of the display of time and space that we know as this universe of infinite possibilities are eternal and are actually one and the same, inseparably identified with each other regardless of the endless variety of forms that display may take, like milk and its whiteness or blueness in the sky for instance - they are two, and yet indivisibly one.
+Again, a sculpture of any form carved out of rock is nothing but rock, even though now we may temporarily see it as something else.
 Ornaments made of gold are always gold; countless waves appearing individually in all shapes and sizes are nothing but water.
-Again, water itself is inseparable from ‘wetness’.
-Whether of individualised form or formless, the real and ever abiding nature of these things and all their apparent aspects and differing forms remains as a single indivisible oneness.
+Again, water itself is inseparable from its ‘wetness’.
+Whether of individualised form or formless, the real and ever abiding nature of all these things, whatever their differing shapes and forms, remains in actuality, a single, indivisible and unchangeable oneness.

-But what about us and our seemingly inseparable ‘I’?
-Are we a material or mental form, or do we exist as both - and yet also beyond both?
-Does our very existence as individual souls depend on the existence of a body, or does the existence of body depend on us as individual souls?
-Are we both body and individual soul or neither?
-Oh dear - what indeed am I?
+But what about us and this identity which, as individuals, we all call ‘I’?
+Of what is it made?
+Are we a material or mental form, or do we exist as both, or neither - or beyond both?
+Does our very existence as a soul depend on the existence of a body, or does the existence of our body depend on us as an individual soul?
+Are we a combination of both body and soul or neither one nor the other?
+What exactly is the basis of this sense of identity, this idea of self?
+What indeed am I?

 Arjuna, I am the Self seated in the heart of all beings;